AidanAlr/Alpaca-Pairs-Trading-Terminal/README.md

 Features include view current profits and positions, get asset price quotes, execute trades, run analyses, backtest strategies, and implement a pairs trading strategy all from the command line.

 ---
-Sure, here's a brief explanation for your `README.md`:

----

 ## Usage Documentation